 Competition is the hallmark of our profession; however, it can be easily abused.
-Members should be cautioned to maintain their professionalism when competing against P.I.D.I.M. members or other designers.
+Members should be cautioned to maintain their professionalism when competing against PIDIM members or other designers.

-Members should strive to make clear to the client that the primary considerations in selection of a designer should be ability and competence to provide the services required.
+Members should strive to make clear to the client that the primary considerations in the selection of a designer should be ability and competence to provide the services required.
 Members should not compromise the quality or adequacy of services to be provided in establishing compensation.

-As professionals, Members should not undertake any engagement which they cannot reasonably expect to complete with professional competence.
+As professionals, Members should not undertake any engagement that they cannot reasonably expect to complete with professional competence.